herman-hellenes/herman-hellenes.github.io/undone_posts/2017-08-18-Temp-resources.md

 Here I list some topics of upcoming posts:

+* OBS: these guys have a lot of nice content, but very tricky to get and read: https://www.analyticsvidhya.com/blog/2016/03/practical-guide-deal-imbalanced-classification-problems/
+So make it more fun and easy.
+And much shorter.
+Can instead make it in many parts

 * Intro to ML in R - Caret - [Intro xgboost](https://xgboost.readthedocs.io/en/latest/model.html)
 * How to measure your ML-model https://topepo.github.io/caret/measuring-performance.html